wso2/docs-is/en/identity-server/next/docs/guides/users/attributes/mobile-verification-on-update.md

-# Enable mobile number verification for an updated mobile number
+# Enable mobile number verification on update

 Mobile number verification on update ensures that when a user changes their primary mobile number, an SMS OTP is sent to the new number for verification.
 The existing primary number remains unchanged until the new one is successfully